WHATS HOT

 It can take several days for a fertilized egg to attach itself to the uterine wall and form a placenta.
 During this time, the levels of hormone produced by the egg are too low to be detected.
 Once the egg has attached and the placenta has formed, the body begins to produce the hormones for pregnancy.

 The placenta is a key player in pregnancy.
 Once it’s formed, it starts producing the pregnancy hormone human chorionic gonadotropin (HCG).
 This hormone helps ensure a steady supply of nutrients for the developing embryo.
-HCG also plays an important role in the early stages of pregnancy, helping to maintain the corpus luteum, which produces progesterone.
+HCG also plays an important role in the early of pregnancy, helping to maintain the corpus luteum, which produces progesterone.

 If you’re trying to get , you may be wondering how soon you can take a pregnancy test and get an accurate result.
 It can take 5 to 10 days after ovulation for the pregnancy hormone to be .
 The levels of HCG are pretty low at first, but they do every other day.
 Early detection is still possible at 7 days, but it is best if you wait until 14 to 17 days after ovulation.
 This is because you give your body time to produce enough of the HCG hormone to register on the test.
-A rule of thumb is to wait until your period is late before taking a pregnancy test.
+A good rule of thumb is to wait until your period is late before taking a pregnancy test.
 By waiting until your period is late, you’re more likely to get an accurate result.

 Previous Article